Kartheek811/Kartheek811/README.md

   A Streamlit-based ML app that predicts loan approvals using SVM.
   👉 [Live Demo](https://loan-status-prediction-system.streamlit.app/)

+  -🌍 [Countries Data Fetching Web App](https://github.com/Kartheek811/Countries) · [Live Demo](https://kartheek811.github.io/Countries/): A responsive frontend web application built with HTML, CSS, and JavaScript that fetches real-time data from the REST Countries API.
+It allows users to search countries and view detailed info like capital, currency, population, and flags.

 - ✨ *More projects coming soon...*

 ---